How To: Your iPhone Has a Secret Button That Can Run Hundreds, Even Thousands of Actions — But You Have to Unlock It First

 System:

 • Action Button: Activates whatever action is set for the physical Action Button.
 Actions are available for Silent Mode, Focus, Camera, Voice Memo, Translate, Magnifier, and Accessibility.
-(Available on iOS 17 and later for iPhone 15 Pro models.)
+(Available on iOS 17 and later for iPhone 15 Pro models and any iPhone 16 series model.)

 • App Switcher: Opens or closes the App Switcher, where you can switch to another recently used app.
 You normally open App Switcher by swiping up from the bottom on (Face ID) or double-clicking the Home button (Touch ID).